ObsMod/pylawr/docs/source/user/inference.rst

 Implementations
 ---------------
-In theory this inference submodule can be used to infer different unknown parameters and states.
+In theory, this inference submodule can be used to infer different unknown parameters and states.
 One needs only to implement an observation operator, a propagation model and the observational likelihood to start with inference.